Spain feels debt heat, Greece way off bailout terms

 Credit ratings agency Moody’s Investors Service lowered its outlook for Germany, the Netherlands and Luxembourg to negative from stable late on Monday, citing an increased chance that Greece could leave the euro zone.

-Additional reporting by Paul Day, Jan Strupczewski, Ilona Wissenbach, Annika Breidthardt, Manuel Ruiz, Dina Kyriakidou, Nicholas Vinocur, Marius Zaharia, Emelia Sithole-Matarise and Ana da Costa; Writing by Mike Peacock,; Editing by Anna Willard, Janet McBride, Will Waterman and Peter Graff
+Additional reporting by Julien Toyer, Jan Strupczewski, Ilona Wissenbach, Annika Breidthardt, Manuel Ruiz, Dina Kyriakidou, Nicholas Vinocur, Marius Zaharia, Emelia Sithole-Matarise and Ana da Costa.
+Writing by Mike Peacock,; editing by Anna Willard, Janet McBride and Will Waterman